dmatej/java-cardiag/README.md

 ---------
 - how
 - only available hardware for testing - ELM327 clone (1.5a)
-- only few available cars for testing - Lada Kalina 1.6 8V 2007, Škoda Fabia 2010, Ford Focus 2007.
+- only few available cars for testing - Lada Kalina 1.6 8V 2007, Škoda Fabia 2010, Ford Focus 2007, Seat Ibiza 2001.
 - need help with a selection of the license ...
 GNU GPL v3?
 EPL?
 BSD?
+MIT?

 Troubleshooting
 ---------------